noamnelke/ip-logger/README.md

 # IP Logger
 A small tool for logging your IP address to a Google Sheet.

-It's intended to be run as a cron job.
+It's intended to be run as a cron job and/or on every network connection.

 ## Setup